SANTHOSH-MAMIDISETTI/HuTLabs_Tasks/README.md

 ## To do

-Trying to make it user interactive by adding GUI to it help is much appreciated.
+Trying to make it user interactive by adding GUI to it.
+Help is much appreciated.